 Where do Mother and Father end up?

 Mother realizes that the serpent must be destroyed, for the very future of human life on the planet is at stake.
-When the serpent grows and consumes all of Mother’s android blood, it would crave human blood and hunt down the children.
+When the serpent grows and consumes all of Mother’s android blood, it craves human blood and hunts down the children.
 She and Father undertake a kamikaze mission – they plan to descend into one of the endless pits and crash through the core of the planet, destroying the serpent and themselves in the process.
 Almost miraculously, they instead pass right through the heated core and seem to come out at the far end of the planet – the coveted tropical region.
 The pits, then, could be a means of getting from one point of the planet to another.

 How do the androids and the serpent sustain the impact of flying through Kepler 22-b’s very own core?
 This is debatable; one possible explanation is that the heat source at the core numbs as the spaceship flies through it, similar to how the furnace numbed when Marcus shoved Hunter’s hand into it.
 How exactly this transpires is mystifying.
-The other explanation is a much more wild and improbable one, but an explanation all the same.
+The other explanation is a much more improbable one, but it is an explanation all the same.
 The pits could essentially lead to wormholes (tunnels that act as connecting points in time and space).
 Then, what Mother and Father whiz through is no core of Kepler 22-b, but the core of a wormhole.
 Wormholes, of course, are only theoretical concepts in our time, but in the ‘Raised by Wolves’ universe, the possibilities are endless.

 Who is the Mithraic prophet?